supergravity/enochnotsocool.github.io/_posts/2015-09-07-Starting-Web.md

 But wouldn't blogging platforms such as wordpress, blogger and many others blogging platforms be sufficient?
 Here comes the more interesting part in my search for the platform of choice.
 Since I'm a bit of a nerd, I would like the platforms to provide:

-* Post latex style equation
+* Post latex style equation, Such as:

-Such as:
 $$
 E^2 = p^2c^2 + m^2 c^4
 $$